-Dorset hosts some of the biggest summer events in the South West, making its events' schedule one to rival.
+Dorset hosts some of the biggest events in the South West, making its events' schedule one to rival.
 Every week through the summer you will find something exciting going on, from local food fairs, carnivals and country shows to world-renowned air displays and heritage shows.
-This great variety of Dorset events means that there will always be something fun for families to do.
+This great variety of Dorset events means that there will always be something fun for your to do.

-Whether you have booked your summer break in Dorset or you are still trying to decide where to go, our guide to what's on in Dorset will help you plan your trip.
+Whether you have booked your break in Dorset or you are still trying to decide where to go, our guide to what's on in Dorset will help you plan your trip.
 We have done our research and sussed out the Dorset events you need to know about!

 EVENTS IN MAY